Canon's RF mount explained

 Canon RF lens roadmap

 You'll find the current Canon RF lens range on the RF lens product page.
 The Canon RF lens lineup is continuing to evolve, with new lenses being released every year.
-A new category of RF-S lenses has been added, including the RF-S 18-45mm F4.5-6.3 IS STM and RF-S 18-150mm F3.5-6.3 IS STM, specially designed for use with APS-C EOS R System cameras such as the EOS R7 and EOS R10.
+A new category of RF-S lenses has been added, specially designed for use with APS-C EOS R System cameras such as the EOS R7 and EOS R10.
+Hybrid RF lenses are optimised to meet the needs of photography and videography alike, and a range of innovative stereoscopic dual lenses has been introduced for immersive 3D/VR capture.
 With RF lens options as wide as 5.2mm and as long as 1200mm, the lineup already offers the widest range of focal lengths available in a mirrorless system, and Canon intends to provide a focal length for every subject, for every photographer.

 Canon's RF Trinity lenses